Closed-Form Last Layer Optimization: Theoretical Analyses

-The assumption $\min(d,n') \geq \rank Y$ simplifies the proof, as it ensures that the outputs $Y$ are expressible through the features $\phi(X)$, which have maximal rank $\min(d,n')$.
+The assumptions $\beta=0$, $d\geq \rank Y$ and that the $x_i$ are distinct simplify the proof, the latter two ensuring that the outputs $Y$ are expressible through the features $\phi(X)$.
 See \cref{sec_app:ntk} for a formal description of the NTK regime and a proof of this theorem.